fluxcd/website/content/en/docs/installation/repository-structure.md

 ---
-title: "Ways of structuring your repositories"
+title: "Structuring your Flux repositories"
-linkTitle: "Ways of structuring your repositories"
 description: "How to structure your Git repositories for a smooth GitOps experience with Flux."
 weight: 10
 ---